 This is the second post in a series of five posts comparing and contrasting task-based and daily wear approaches to arc-rated (AR) clothing programs.
 Check out our first post here.
-Next up (coming soon – be sure to check back!) will be posts taking a closer look at issues like challenges with layering, monitoring and productivity, and key takeaways.
+Next, we take a closer look at issues like challenges with layering, monitoring and productivity, and key takeaways.

 When deciding between a task-based and daily wear arc-rated (AR) clothing system, liability is a significant concern.

 Many of these liability issues are illustrated by Brandon Shroeder, who narrowly survived an arc flash while working as an electrician in 2011.
 Brandon was severely injured while completing a task he’d performed countless times without incident.
 Only this time, the arc flash suit normally in Brandon’s truck was with a coworker at another jobsite, and he completed the work without the requisite PPE:

 Brandon’s story demonstrates many of the liability issues inherent in task-based systems.
 Task-based systems burden each individual worker with the decision of when to don AR clothing, when it is safe to remove it, and who else in the vicinity may need to be excluded from the flash protection boundary, or required to don AR to enter it.
 Consider this: